MakeSchool-Tutorials/Makestagram-Swift/P16-Implementing-Likes/content.md

 To help you get started, here's what your function signature should look like:

     static func likePost(user: PFUser, post: Post) {
-	 	// Put your query code here!
+	 	// Put your code here
     }

 Here's the solution - try it on your own before looking!